khushalsolanki001/Fine-Tracker/README.md

 ## Download Fine Tracker (beta)

-> You can build and run for Linux and macOS.
-Haven't tested Windows yet[^2]
+> You can build on Android studio and run on android.
 ## Features

 * Simple & seamless UX